juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 This starter kit zip file contains your organization config files and keys.

-## Configuring the Chef workstation
+## Configuring your Chef workstation

 Extract the content of the chef-starter.zip to C:\chef.

 Copy all files under chef-starter\chef-repo\.chef to your c:\chef directory.